 Trees and shrubs provide lots of benefits for us and the environment.

 However, depending on the species, root systems can be extremely invasive.
-They can cause underground damage to property foundations and to water mains and sewer pipes.
+They can cause underground damage to property foundations, water mains and sewer pipes.
 They can also push up footpaths and driveways, causing trip hazards.

 Root systems supply trees with water and nutrients – essential for the plant to survive and grow.
 Root systems keep growing as the tree matures and will keep searching for water sources underground.